cvlab-ai/endoscopy/README.md

 - `--ers-use-seq`
 Use sequences directory for ERS dataset (e.g. "seq_01").
 Defaults to false.
 - `--ers-use-empty-masks`
 Flag specifying whether images with empty mask files should be used for segmentation.
 Independently, script will use empty mask files that belong to healthy classes.
-See [healthy flag section](#healthy-flag).
 Defaults to false.
 For training type `multilabel-classification` it is overridden to true.
 - `--ers-class-mapper-path ERS_CLASS_MAPPER_PATH`
 Localization of class mapper yaml file.
 Mapping is done only for ers dataset.
 See [class mapping section](###class-mapping).
 Mappers directory contains sample mapping files ready for 2, 5 and 10 class problems (2-class.yaml, 5-class.yaml, 10-class.yaml).